pechyony/continuous-control/project_report.md

 |Hidden Layer| Fully Connected   | 404    | 300     | Batch Normalization + ReLU                |
 |Output Layer| Fully Connected   | 300    | 1      | Linear        |

+The weights in the first two layers were initialized using Glorot initialization.
+The weights from the last layer were initialized from a uniform distribution [-1e-3,1e-3].
 We tuned the values of hyperparameters to solve the environment.
 The next table summarizes the our final values of hyperparameters:

 | Hyperparameter | Description | Value |
 |:--------------:|:-----------:|:-----:|